Below information relates to all 3 Queensland Academies campuses:

 - Submit an online application through the Queensland Academies Portal.

-- Students will receive advice about testing
+- Students will receive testing information.

 - Applications will be assessed as vacancies arise on a case by case basis.
-The Principal will make a recommendation about how the application will progress.

 Where an Academy's capacity has been reached, applications being assessed through the Principal's Discretionary Process may continue to be considered for any vacancies, should they arise, through to the end of Year 10.